 Pharmig adopted an ordinance on non-interventional studies in March 2010 which contains more detailed requirements regarding such studies (regarding their content and documentation).
-As of September 2010, non-interventional studies also need to be notified with the BASG in accordance with the requirements described in the regulation on non-interventional studies (Verordnung über die Meldepflicht von nicht-interventionellen Studien, BGB1 II 180/2010).
-Among others, the names of the doctors taking part in the study, as well as a template of the contract to be concluded with these physicians, including the intended payments need to be notified with the authority (section 5.2 of the regulation on noninterventional studies).
+Noninterventional studies also need to be notified with the BASG in accordance with the requirements described in the regulation on non-interventional studies ("Verordnung über die Meldepflicht von nicht-interventionellen Studien", BGBl II 180/2010).
+Among others, the names of the doctors taking part in the study, as well as a template of the contract to be concluded with these physicians, including the intended payments, need to be notified with the authority (section 5.2 of the regulation on non-interventional studies).
 The BASG has to keep an electronic register about all non-interventional studies notified.
-The company responsible for a non-interventional study has to provide the BASG with an executive summary report of the study which will be provided to the general public on the Internet (sections 4 and 7 of the regulation on non-interventional studies).
+The company responsible for a non-interventional study has to provide the BASG with an executive summary report of the study which will be provided to the general public on the internet (sections 4 and 7 of the regulation on non-interventional studies).

-5.6 Is it possible to pay doctors to take part in market research involving promotional materials?
+5.6 Is it possible to pay healthcare professionals to take part in market research involving promotional materials?

-It would at first have to be determined if such service could qualify as a scientific, technical or educational activity, according to section 8.2.4 CoC 2009.
-If this can be answered in the affirmative, it would be necessary to determine whether the other requirements of section 8.2 CoC 2009 are met (see answers to questions 5.4 and 5.5 above).
+It would at first have to be determined if such service serves the purpose of training/education, research, support of the healthcare system or is provided within the framework of scientific and specialist activities (section 8.2 a) Pharmig CoC).
+If this can be answered in the affirmative, it would be necessary to determine whether the other requirements of section 8.2.
+Pharmig CoC are met (see the answers to questions 5.4 and 5.5 above).